 Imported Food Control

-At the present time, Products of Animal Origin and High Risk Food of Non-Animal Origin imported from Rest of the World Countries (outside of Europe/EEA) can only be imported into the UK through an approved Border Control Post (BCP).
+Products of Animal Origin and High Risk Food of Non-Animal Origin can only be imported into GB through an approved Border Control Post (BCP).

-The Port of Hull is a BCP (GBHUL1H) designated for the importation of frozen, packaged fishery products, high risk food of non-animal origin and plastic kitchenware's consigned from China and Hong Kong ONLY.
+The Port of Hull (GBHUL21) is a Border Control Post designated to complete checks on all packaged products of animal origin for human and non-human consumption, high risk food of non-animal origin and plastic kitchenware's originating or consigned from China and Hong Kong.

 A list of UK Border Control Posts and their designations is maintained on Gov.UK: https://www.gov.uk/government/publications/uk-border-control-posts-animal-and-animal-product-imports